rrwick/Addivox/docs/docs/installation_macos.md

 # Installation – macOS

 Addivox for macOS is delivered as a zip file with a name like `Addivox_v1.0.0_macOS.zip`.
-After downloading it, double-click the zip file to unzip it.
+After downloading it, double-click to unzip it.
 You should see several Addivox files:
+`Addivox.app`, `Addivox.component`, `Addivox.aaxplugin`, `Addivox.clap`, `Addivox.vst` and `Addivox.vst3`.

+You do not need to install every file. `Addivox.app` is the standalone version, which runs by itself and also contains the Audio Unit v3 plugin.
+The other files are additional plugin formats, which are loaded inside a DAW such as GarageBand, Logic Pro, Ableton Live or Pro Tools.

 These instructions also apply to the Demo version of Addivox.
 For the Demo version, the filenames use `AddivoxDemo` instead of `Addivox`, for example `AddivoxDemo.app` and `AddivoxDemo.vst3`.

-- `Addivox.app`
-- `Addivox.component`
-- `Addivox.aaxplugin`
-- `Addivox.clap`
-- `Addivox.vst`
-- `Addivox.vst3`

-You do not need to install every file. `Addivox.app` is the standalone version, which runs by itself.
-It also contains the Audio Unit v3 plugin.
-The other files are additional plugin formats, which are loaded inside a DAW such as Logic Pro, GarageBand, MainStage, Ableton Live, Cubase, REAPER, Bitwig Studio or Pro Tools.

 ### Standalone app